katiarp/School_District_Analysis/README.md

 ![Image_name](Images/scores_by_school_type_challenge.png)

+# Findings
 Although the average scores barely changed after removing ninth-grade scores, the drop in percentage of reading, math, and overall passing percentage was significant in Thomas High School.
-Other schools were unaffected, as these changes were localized at Thomas High School and only for ninth-grade; however, we see a substantial change in this particular school performance when compared to other schools.
+Other schools were unaffected, as these changes were localized at Thomas High School and only in ninth-grade; however, we see a substantial change in this particular school's performance when compared to other schools.

 Thus, by replacing the ninth-grade scores with NaNs the scores were affected as shown below.